-If you’re an immigrant, a green card is the key to becoming a United States citizen.
-The formal term for a green card is legal permanent residency.
+If you’re an immigrant, a green card is a key to becoming a United States citizen.
+The formal term for a green card is a Permanent Residence Card.
 Having a green card allows you to legally live and work in the United States.

 There are three main ways immigrants can get a green card.
 You can get one through family members, employers, or as a refugee/asylee.
 This process is a lengthy one, but we’ll go over what you need to know.

 Immigration laws in the United States were written to provide immigrants with various methods for getting a green card.
 Your eligibility category will determine which path to a green card you should take.

 If you’re a close relative to a U.S. citizen or a green card holder, they can petition for you to obtain legal permanent residency.
 This option is the fastest and most popular path to getting a green card.
 U.S. citizens are permitted to petition for immediate relatives, including:

 - Unmarried children under 21 years of age